barryclark/jekyll-now/_cultures/2022-06-24-a-song-of-entropy-and-toil.md

 ## `L` stands for Lean

 Jez Humble's extension here adds another success factor to the fight against entropy.
 Lean consists of the [five key principles of Lean](https://theleanway.net/The-Five-Principles-of-Lean).
 The Lean IT movement seeks to extend these concepts to the world of software development.
 The most important texts are [Lean Software Development by Tom & Mary Poppendieck](h[ttps://www.amazon.co.uk/Lean-Software-Development-Agile-Toolkit/dp/0321150783](https://www.oreilly.com/library/view/lean-software-development/0321150783/)) and [Lean Enterprise by Humble, Molesky and O'Reilly](https://www.oreilly.com/library/view/lean-enterprise/9781491946527/).
 Lean aims at FLOW - the smooth transition of work from one "work centre" to the next in the shortest possible time.
 Ideally with as few queues/buffers as possible - most of the organizations fail here.

+## `M`for measuring toil to entropy

+Once you’ve identified the work being done, how do you determine if it’s too much?
+It’s pretty simple: Regularly (we find monthly or quarterly to be a good interval), Google computes an estimate of how much time is being spent on various types of work.
+Look for patterns or trends tickets, surveys, and on-call incident response, and prioritize based on the aggregate human time spent.
+The  Google SRE handbook aims to keep toil below 50% of each SRE’s time, to preserve the other 50% for engineering project work.
+If the estimates show the 50% toil threshold is exceeded, **Google plans work explicitly with the goal of reducing that number and getting the work balanced back into a healthy state**.

+If we think back to the entropy definition - this exactly describes entropy and the attempt to reduce entropy to speed up the system.
+By making it measurable we have now an option to make entropy visible within a organization as a closed system.